danielpclark/arel_cr/CONTRIBUTING.md

 #### Make a Pull Request

 Go to https://github.com/contributor/arel and select your feature branch.
-Click the 'Pull Request' button and fill out the form.
+Click the "Pull Request" button and fill out the form.
 Pull requests are usually reviewed within a few days.

 #### Rebase

-If you've been working on a change for a while, rebase with upstream/master.
+If you"ve been working on a change for a while, rebase with upstream/master.

 ```
 git fetch upstream